Land of Punt

 The Land of Punt (Egyptian: pwnt; alternate Egyptological readings Pwene(t) //puːnt//) was an ancient kingdom known from Ancient Egyptian trade records.
 It produced and exported gold, aromatic resins, blackwood, ebony, ivory and wild animals.
 Recent evidence locates it in northwestern Eritrea.
 It is possible that it includes or corresponds to Opone, as later known by the ancient Greeks, while some biblical scholars have identified it with the biblical land of Put or Havilah.

 At times Punt is referred to as Ta netjer (tꜣ nṯr), lit.
-'Land of the God'.
+'Land of the God' in Egyptian textual records.
 The exact location of Punt is debated by historians.
 Various locations have been offered, southeast of Egypt, a coastal region south of it along the Red Sea, Gulf of Aden and the Indian Ocean, in present day north-east Sudan, Eritrea, northeast Ethiopia, Djibouti and northern Somalia, including Somaliland.

+A majority of historical scholars now situate the location of Punt in African lands south-east of Egypt or in East Africa.
+The assumed location has generally been applied to territories covering Somalia, Sudan, Ethiopia and Eritrea.

 It is also possible that it covered both the Horn of Africa and the area across the sea, in Southern Arabia.
 The autonomous state of Puntland, the modern day Somali administrative region at the tip of the Horn of Africa, is named in honor of this ancient kingdom.